Kehrlann/gonitor/README.md

 ## Ideas
 - [ ] Add parameter to load config from arbibtrary file
 - [ ] Add parameter to load config from inline
 - [ ] Generate an example config file on startup
+- [ ] Per-resource recipient-list
 - [ ] Add a "wizard" to configure a polling on first launch if no config.json found
 - [ ] Save return codes in database
 - [ ] Save alerts in database